 - If the air temperature is more than 95 degrees Fahrenheit, fans may be ineffective at cooling.
 Use air conditioning instead.

 - In these extreme temperatures, try to avoid being outside or in direct sunlight.
 Try to stay inside, preferably in air-conditioned environments.

 - Check in on your elderly neighbors and those who may not be able to help themselves.
-Either the very young or the very old are more prone to heat-related illness and dehydration.
+Both the very young and the very old are more prone to heat-related illness and dehydration.